This brief tutorial shows students and new users how to start or launch Google Chrome in Incognito mode in Windows 10.

 C:\ProgramData\Microsoft\Windows\Start Menu\Programs

-Then modifying the icon there to include the -incognito option.
+Then, modify the icon there to include the -incognito option.

-To remove the incognito mode, simply right-click the icon, go to properties, and delete the option you added.
+To remove the incognito mode, right-click the icon, go to properties, and delete the option you added.

 Conclusion:

-This post showed you how always to open Google Chrome in incognito mode in Windows.
+This post showed you how to always open Google Chrome in incognito mode in Windows.

 If you find any error above, please use the form below to report.